cc250080/home-cluster/README.md

 ### 🌐 Installing the Container Network Interface (CNI) add-on

-In order to install **Cilium** it is enough to follow the [Cillium Quick Installation](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/), we will ned with the *Cilium CLI* tool and *Cilium* installed in our Cluster.
+In order to install **Cilium** it is enough to follow the [Cillium Quick Installation](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/), we will need the *Cilium CLI* tool and *Cilium* installed in our Cluster.

 And after that the Cluster will become Ready.